mercadopago/devsite-docs/guides/qr-code/integration-test.en.md

 ### 2. Make a payment with your buyer user.

-- A. Log in the Mercado Pago app with your buyer test user.
+A) Log in the Mercado Pago app with your buyer test user.
-- B. Click on Pay with QR and scan the QR code from the Point of Sale.
+A) Click on Pay with QR and scan the QR code from the Point of Sale.
-- C. Choose a saved card or complete the data with a new one and pay.
+A) Choose a saved card or complete the data with a new one and pay.

 ### 3. Receive order notifications